CR6Community/CR-6-touchscreen/src/README.md

 ## Prequisites

-1. The community firmware package downloaded from the 'releases tab'.
+1. The CR-6 Community Firmware package downloaded from the 'releases tab'.
 Don't use the files from the Github source download directly - that won't work.
 Use the files delivered as assets as part of the release.
+The ZIP file of the touch screen is included within the release.
 If this file is called 'README.txt' - you have the correct package.

 2. A micro-SD card of 16GB or less - of the type SD or [SDHC](https://en.wikipedia.org/wiki/SD_card#SDHC).
 It should be formatted FAT32 with 4096 cluster size.
 Read for instructions on your specific operating system below.
 Note that cards of type [SDXC](https://en.wikipedia.org/wiki/SD_card#SDXC) do not work.

+## SD card formatting instructions

-## Windows Users
+### Windows Users

 Format an micro-SD card as FAT32 with 4096 sector size.
 If you like to use the command prompt, you can use this: